Spark4444/HTMLBundleMinifier/readme.md

 A powerful and simple HTML bundle minifier that combines and minifies HTML, CSS, and JavaScript files into a single optimized HTML file.

+## Warning

+If your code has syntax errors the minifier might fail or produce incorrect results.
+Please make sure your HTML, CSS, and JS code is valid before using this tool.

 ## Features

 - **HTML Minification**: Removes unnecessary whitespace, comments, and optimizes HTML structure